nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 We're going to run through some questions that may help you find your style.

+Table of Contents:
+What is athleisure?
+How to get started
+What are the essentials?
+Where to buy?
+Final thoughts

 ## What is athleisure?

 Athleisure is a portmanteau of athletic and leisurewear.
 It's an everyday casual look that you can take to the gym, shopping, school, and sometimes even work.
 It's also great for traveling.